tacobayle/devstack/README.md

 - Create VM clients category
 - output a file inventory with server IPs

-Use the following command:
-- ansible-playbook -i hostAzurePrivate installDevstack.yml ; ansible-playbook configureDevstack.yml
+## Parameters:
 All the variables are stored in var/params.yml

-Prerequisites:
+## Run the playbook:
+ansible-playbook -i hostslocalDevstack main.yml

+## Tests:
-Script has been tested against:
+Playbooks havent been tested against:
 - Ansible 2.7.0
-- Ubuntu 16.04.05 LTS (locally Vmware and in Azure)
+- Ubuntu 16.04.05 LTS (locally and in Azure)
-- Openstack Pike (devstack)
+- Openstack Pike, queens (devstack)

+## Improvement: